dylanchen0114/blog_pages/_posts/2017-01-07-lightgbm-tutorial.md

 Tune Parameters for the Leaf-wise (Best-first) Tree
 ---------------------------------------------------

-LightGBM uses the `leaf-wise <./Features.rst#leaf-wise-best-first-tree-growth>`__ tree growth algorithm, while many other popular tools use depth-wise tree growth.
+LightGBM uses the `leaf-wise` tree growth algorithm, while many other popular tools use depth-wise tree growth.
 Compared with depth-wise growth, the leaf-wise algorithm can converge much faster.
 However, the leaf-wise growth may be over-fitting if not used with the appropriate parameters.